subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 <img src="../../../images/database_creation.png" width=400>

+The first part of the workflow deals with creating the FASTA file containing sequences with single amino acid variants, insertions and deletions.
+The second part of the workflow helps in creating a fasta file with transcript assemblies.

 ### Aligning FASTQ files on the human genome

 The first tool in the workflow is the [**HISAT2**](http://ccb.jhu.edu/software/hisat) alignment tool.
 It maps next generation sequence reads to the reference genome.
 For running the HISAT2 tools there are two input files a RNA-seq file (.FASTQ) and a reference genome (GTF file format).
 The .gtf (Gene Transfer Format (GTF)) file is obtained from the Ensembl database.